In this article:

 - 300 ml water (preferably distilled)

-- 2 tbsp zeolite powder (to support skin health and for gentle cleansing)
+- 2 tablespoons zeolite powder (to support skin health and for gentle cleaning)

-- 50 ml apple cider vinegar (has a calming and antibacterial effect and helps to balance the skin's pH level)
+- 50 ml apple cider vinegar (soothing, antibacterial and helps balance the skin's pH value)

-- 5 drops of tea tree essential oil (optional, has antiseptic and anti-inflammatory properties)
+- 5 drops of essential tea tree oil (optional, has antiseptic and anti-inflammatory effects)

 Preparation:

-1. Place the zeolite powder in a bowl containing 300 ml of distilled water and stir thoroughly until the powder is completely dissolved.
+1. Add the zeolite powder to a bowl with 300 ml of distilled water and stir thoroughly until the powder is completely dissolved.

-2. Add the apple cider vinegar and the active microorganisms and stir the mixture evenly.
+2. Add the apple cider vinegar and Active Microorganisms and stir the mixture evenly.

 3. Add the aloe vera gel to the liquid and mix well until it is evenly distributed.

-4. Optional: Add 5 drops of tea tree essential oil to enhance the effect on the flaky areas.
+4. Optional: Add 5 drops of essential tea tree oil to enhance the effect on flaky areas.

 5. Pour the mixture into a clean spray bottle and shake well before each use.